 Crater Lake National Park and its historic Lodge are certainly “high points” of this Byway.
 Crater Lake was formed after the collapse of an ancient volcano, posthumously named Mount Mazama.
 This volcano’s violent eruption, 7,700 years ago, was 42 times as powerful as the 1980 eruption of Mount St. Helens in Washington state.
 The basin or caldera was formed after the top 5,000 feet of the volcano collapsed.
-Subsequent lava flows sealed the bottom, allowing the caldera to fill with approximately 4.6 trillion gallons of water from rainfall and snow melt, to create the seventh deepest lake in the world.
+Subsequent lava flows sealed the bottom, allowing the caldera to fill with approximately 4.6 trillion gallons of water from rainfall and snow melt, to create the deepest lake in the United States and the seventh deepest lake in the world.

 A little farther along, the Byway passes 90,000-acre Upper Klamath Lake, Oregon’s largest lake.
 Famous for its diverse birdlife and oversized rainbow trout, Upper Klamath Lake is the centerpiece of the Klamath Basin, the largest freshwater ecosystem west of the Great Lakes.
 The six National Wildlife Refuges scattered across the Basin host over one million birds during peak migration periods, and serve as wintering grounds for as many as 500 bald eagles.